Spies of No Country: Reception

 Lily Meyer, reviewing the book for National Public Radio, called Spies "an important book (because) Americans are not accustomed to hearing about Israel's complexity, or its diversity.
 We are rarely asked to consider Israel as a country that is, as Friedman says, 'more than one thing.'"

 Bill Gladstone wrote that "In lesser hands, this story might not be capable of sustaining the interest of readers through more than 200 pages, but Friedman is a natural-born storyteller whose simple but compelling language, and level of insight and sensitivity, seem to anticipate and settle questions in the readers’ minds even before they arise."
 For example, early in the book Friedman writes that, "“The unwritten rules of espionage writing seem to require a claim that the subjects altered the very course of history, or at least of their war...
 This is tempting but rarely true, I suspect, and it isn’t true in the case of our spies, though their contribution to the war was significant.
 Their mission didn’t culminate in a dramatic explosion that averted disaster, or in the solution of a devious puzzle.
 Their importance to history lies instead in what they turned out to be – the embryo of one of the world’s most formidable intelligence services [the Mossad]...”

-In a review published in The Forward, Raphael Magarik noted that Friedman repeated Israeli propaganda throughout the book, overlooked evidence that did not support his argument, and misrepresented events.
+In a review published in The Forward, Raphael Magarik notes that he believes Friedman overlooked evidence that did not support his argument, and misrepresented events.
 He nevertheless praised Friedman's storytelling.

+Mimi Pomeranz, in her review of Spies of No Country, discusses the background of the four spies and the effect that Mizrahi Jewish history like their’s has on American and European Jews who think of Israel as “Ashkenazi.”
+She quotes Friedman:

+“Understanding Israel in the 21st century means thinking less about Europe and more about the Middle East.
+Not only are Israel’s surroundings Middle Eastern, and not only were most Israelis alive today born in the Middle East, but the native culture of much of Israel’s population is Middle Eastern and Mediterranean.
+As the old elite of the kibbutz movement has faded, this culture has come to the fore – in religion, politics, pop music, and food.
+It shapes every aspect of life in the country.
+This makes Israel increasingly hard for North Americans, natives of a different culture and of Jewish communities almost entirely European in background, to understand.”